SSWConsulting/SSW.Rules.Content/rules/zigbee-design-principles/rule.md

 By following these Zigbee design principles, users can ensure that their Control4 smart home network is stable, reliable and secure.

-You can learn more about the above at http://ctrl4.co/zigbee-infographic
+You can learn more about the above at [Control4 - Zigbee PRO Mesh Design Principles](https://www.control4.com/docs/product/zigbee/infographic/english/latest/zigbee-infographic-rev-a.pdf).